 I grew up in rural Staffordshire in the 1980/90s, then travelled north to study as an undergraduate at Collingwood College in ancient, beautiful Durham.
 After university I spent three years living and working under Madrid’s blue skies before I returned to London to start an MA in non-fiction writing at City, University of London in 2008.
 I’ve stayed in London ever since.

-I’m interested in the history of ideas and, particularly, that boisterous and elegant period of human progress we call the Enlightenment.
+I’m interested in the history of ideas and, particularly, that free-wheeling and elegant period of human progress we call the Enlightenment.
 For the past ten years I’ve been trying to find new ways of telling stories from this time.

 My first book was Damn His Blood (2012).
 It reconstructed the murder of a clergyman called George Parker in rural Worcestershire in 1806 and the strange sequence of events that followed.
 The book’s also a social history of a small village caught mid-way between the old Georgian world and the new metropolitan one.
 The Times Literary Supplement called it a “brilliant, startling debut” and it was a book of the week in the Guardian and on BBC Radio 4.